dede6giu/huffman-algorithm-py/README.md

 This program was built on python 3.12.

 The program works as expected, transforming text into a "compressed" state.
 However, due to the nature the files are stored (`.txt` format), they are not actually smaller.
-The algorythm still works, and does its intended purpose.
+The algorithm still works, and does its intended purpose.

 # How to use